 Proof of Citizenship - Federal law requires that you provide proof of citizenship or qualified alien status to receive a license - this means

-Certificate of Successful Completion - The pre-license school must provide you with evidence showing that you have successfully completed the course content.
-You can start the education requirements at any time but evidence of successful course completion must be received by the Commission before you are eligible to take the examination, this can be accomplished by the Director of the school signing Application B and indicating that you have met all course requirements.
+Certificate of Successful Completion - The pre-license school must provide you with evidence showing that you have successfully completed the appropriate course content.
+You can start the education requirements at any time but evidence of successful course completion must be received by the Commission before you are eligible to take the examination.
+This can be accomplished by the Director of the school signing "Application Part B" and indicating that you have met all course requirements.